 Who is eligible to apply for TNA?

 Support for transnational access to one of the MOSBRI partner sites (TNA site) is available to anyone with a workplace/host institution in one of the EU member or associated states.
 Under current agreements, applicants from the UK are also eligible for support for TNA.
-Other eligible countries may constitute up to 20% of a TNA site’s user base, i.e. where groups have a majority of users not working in an EU or associated country.
+Users from other countries may constitute up to 20% of a TNA site’s user base, i.e. where groups have a majority of users not working in an EU or associated country.

 As the aim of this activity is to promote trans-national research, only “users” with affiliations from countries other than that of the TNA site can be supported.
 However, as an exception to this, applications from users within Germany can be accepted for access to EMBL-SPC, as EMBL is an International Organisation.